Campaign of the Sultanates: Invasion of the Sultanate of Hobyo

-Omar Samatars forces then stormed the fort, and held Ceel Buur on the 9th of November 1925.
-The local populace sided with Omar, and soon enough the Italians had a full-scale revolution on their hands after Omar followed up his previous success with the capture of El-Dhere.
+The local populace sided with Omar, and soon enough the Italians had a full-scale revolt on their hands after Omar followed up his previous success with the capture of El-Dhere.
 The Corpo Zaptié tried and failed to recapture El-Bur from Omar.
-By 15 November the Italians had fled to Bud Bud, ambushed by partisans the whole way and rather diminished in forces and resolve.
+By 15 November the Zaptié had fled to Bud Bud, ambushed by partisans the whole way and rather diminished in forces and resolve.

-A third attempt was planned, but before it could be executed the commander of the operation, Lieutenant-Colonel Splendorelli, was ambushed and killed between Bud Bud and Bula Barde.
-Italian morale hit rock bottom, and Hobyo seemed a lost cause as Omar Samatar stood poised to reconquer Hobyo itself.
+A third attempt was planned, but before it could be executed the commander of the operation, Lieutenant-Colonel Guido Splendorelli, was ambushed and killed between Bud Bud and Bula Barde.
 In an attempt to salvage the situation, governor De Vecchi requested two battalions from Eritrea and assumed personal command.
 The rebellion soon spilled over the borders into the Benadir and Western Somaliland, and Omar grew increasingly powerful.
 The disaster in Hobyo shocked Italian policymakers in Rome.
 Blame soon fell on Governor De Vecchi, whose perceived incompetence was blamed for Omar's rise.
 Rome instructed De Vecchi that he was to receive the reinforcement from Eritrea, but that the commander of the Eritrean battalions was to assume the military command and De Vecchi was confined to Mogadishu, and limited to an administrative role.
 The commander was to report directly to Rome, bypassing De Vecchi entirely.

-Considering the eons-old clan rivalries which have been the bane of Somali states from time immemorial, it turned out to be far more successful than the Eritrean regiments in reversing the rebellion, the Habar Gidir were led by commander Hersi Gurey.
-Although many members of the Habar Gidir sided with Omar Samatars popular resistance originally.
+Considering the eons-old clan rivalries which have been the bane of Somali states from time immemorial turned out to be far more successful than the Eritrean regiments in reversing the rebellion.
+The Habar Gidir led by Hersi Gurey, who were long enemies of the Hobyo Sultanate, arrived to help the Italians crush the revolt.
+Although many members of the Habar Gidir sided with Omar Samatar's popular resistance originally.